ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

     }

-In der ILIAS Konfiguration wird bei den ***Chat-Server-Einstellungen*** die Proxy Konfigurationen angepasst.
+In the ILIAS configuration the proxy configurations are adjusted in the ***Chatserver settings***.

-Beispiel:
+Example:

     https://onscreenchat.domain.de

-### Proxy Konfiguration per apache2
+### Proxy configuration via apache2

-Die Konfiguration erfolgt in der Apache default-Konfiguration oder im entsprechendem vHost.
-Zudem werden folgende Apache-Module benötigt: proxy, proxy_connect, proxy_html, proxy_http, proxy_wstunnel, xml2enc
+The configuration takes place in the Apache default configuration or in the corresponding vHost.
+In addition, the following Apache modules are required: proxy, proxy_connect, proxy_html, proxy_http, proxy_wstunnel, xml2enc

     ProxyPassMatch backend/(.*)$ http://127.0.0.1:8888/$0